pikdum/blog/content/posts/thistle-tea-2025-update/index.md

 Where previously it was passing raw binary around.

-All messages previously handled by the application have been migrated to this new consistent interface.
+All messages previously handled by the application are migrated to this new consistent interface.
-I've had good luck with having LLMs wire up the `from_binary/1` and `to_binary/1` functions from the packet spec, so I'll likely write some helper scripts to better automate that process.

 As part of this, I was also able to figure out movement splines, so now a single message can move a mob to multiple points.
 This simplifies movement handling by a lot and ends up looking smoother.